12 Rounds 2: Reloaded: Production

 Former WWE wrestler CM Punk said that he was initially chosen to star in the film, but was pulled from the project due to Punk's obligations for the WWE European tour taking place during filming in addition to being their WWE Champion at the time.
-John Cena was also considered to reprise his role from the first, and Chris Jericho was also considered.
+John Cena was also considered to reprise his role from the previous installment 12 Rounds and Chris Jericho was also considered.

 Release

 The DVD and Blu-ray were released in Region 1 in the United States on June 4, 2013, and Region 2 in the United Kingdom on 24 June.
 It was distributed by 20th Century Fox Home Entertainment.
 It made $919,421 worth of DVD units and $584,831 in Blu-ray units since June.

 Reception

 Tyler Foster of DVD Talk rated it 1.5/5 stars and wrote: "Even the world's most committed Randy Orton fan won't get anything out of 12 Rounds 2, a dull rehash of a million other, better action movies that saddles Orton with an uninteresting character".
 David Johnson of DVD Verdict compared it negatively to the first film and wrote: "With 12 Rounds 2 and its dearth of compelling derring-do, we're left with Randy Orton grunting and running an obstacle course.
 No thanks".